xpack/web-jekyll/pages/dev-tools/qemu-arm/install.md

 {% capture windows %}
 ### Download

-The Windows versions of **xPack QEMU ARM** are packed as ZIP files.
+The Windows versions of **xPack QEMU Arm** are packed as ZIP files.
 Download the latest version named like:

 - `xpack-qemu-arm-2.8.0-7-win32-x64.zip`